John and Bekki Cook Honors Program Scholarship

 John and Bekki Cook are attorneys in Cape Girardeau, MO.
 They endowed the John and Bekki Cook Honors Program Scholarship in 2011.

 The Cooks are passionate about educational issues at all levels.
 In addition to supporting honors students, they are dedicated to helping children read through the Read to Succeed Program sponsored by United Way.
 Mrs. Cook also has been active in Missouri state government and served as the Secretary of State from December 1994 to January 2001.
 Mrs. Cook was honored with a Distinguished Service Award from the Alumni Association during the Homecoming 2012 celebration.
 This scholarship is renewable, but the recipient must reapply each year.
+For more information, please contact Jane Stephens Honors Program.

 The amount of this scholarship varies each year.